ceresek/prints/things/tool-opener-tassimo/README.md

 # Printing

 Prototype printed in PLA with variable layer height to get more accuracy on the edgy parts, 0.2 mm base layer, 2 perimeters, 0.8 mm solid layers, 25% gyroid infill.
 This seems to be sturdy enough for repeated use.

+The exact dimensions of the center rings depend on the printer tolerance, hence models with slightly different gap sizes are included.
+A gap size of 5 or 6 seems to be a good start, move towards larger gaps if the tool seems too tight and vice versa.

 # Copying